Australian rules football card: 1990–present

-In 1994 Select issued a set called Cazaly Classics, after Roy Cazaly, that focused on spectacular marks.
+In 1994, Select issued a set called Cazaly Classics, after Roy Cazaly, that focused on spectacular marks.

-To coincide with the 100th season of the VFL/AFL competition Select created a Hall of Fame set which is credited with a causing a boom in the collecting of Australian rules football cards.
+To coincide with the 100th season of the VFL/AFL competition, Select created a Hall of Fame set which is credited with causing a boom in the collecting of Australian rules football cards.

-In 2019 a premium set of Select cards featured an insert card featuring signatures from David Parkin, Leigh Matthews, Kevin Sheedy, Ron Barassi, all four-time VFL/AFL premiership coaches.
+In 2019, a premium set of Select cards featured an insert card featuring signatures from David Parkin, Leigh Matthews, Kevin Sheedy, and Ron Barassi, all four-time VFL/AFL premiership coaches.
 This card has been valued at $10,000.

-During 2020 "box breaks" or "group breaks" exploded in popularity for Australian rules football cards often involving people online buying a 1/18th share of a box usually aligned to an AFL club.
+During 2020, "box breaks" or "group breaks" exploded in popularity for Australian rules football cards, often involving people online buying a 1/18th share of a box, usually aligned to an AFL club.

-As a result of better awareness of the hobby due to social media there has been an increase in popularity of Australian rules football cards.
+As a result of better awareness of the hobby due to social media, there has been an increase in the popularity of Australian rules football cards.

 Buying cards online has negatively impacted physical card stores.